golanguzb70/highload-handling/k6/README.md

 # 4 types of performance testing.
 1. Load testing
-2. Spike testing
+2. Stress testing
-3. Stress testing
+3. Spike testing
 4. Soak testing

 # Load testing
 Load Testing is a type of Performance Testing that determines the performance of a system, software product, or software application under real-life based load conditions.
 Basically, load testing determines the behavior of the application when multiple users use it at the same time.

 See example of load testing [here.](https://github.com/golanguzb70/highload-handling/tree/main/k6/load)

+# Stress testing
+Stress testing is defined as a type of software testing that verifies the stability and reliability of the system.
+This test particularly determines the system on its robustness and error handling under extremely heavy load conditions.

+Read more about Stress testing [here](https://www.geeksforgeeks.org/stress-testing-software-testing/)

+See example of stress test here
+# Soak testing